-3.14 PARALLEL OPERATION OF TRANSFORMERS
+3.15 PARALLEL OPERATION OF TRANSFORMERS

-To supply a load in excess of the existing load on a transformer, there are two alternatives, viz, replacing the existing transformer by another of a higher rating or by connecting another transformer in parallel with the existing one.
-In partice, to supply excess load we connect transformers in parallel.
+To supply a load in excess of the existing load on a transformer, there are two alternatives, viz. replacing the existing transformer by another of a higher rating or by connecting another transformer in parallel with the existing one.
+In practice, to supply excess load we connect transformers in parallel.
+In a substation, instead of installing a very large capacity transformer, a number of lower capacity transformers are seen in parallel.
+In case of fault in one transformer, supply of electricity can be continued and the faulty transformer taken out for repair.
 There are certain conditions which need to be fulfilled for satisfactory parallel operation of transformers.
 The parallel operation of both single-phase and three-phase transformers is discussed below.

-3.14.1 Parallel Operation of Single-phase Transformers
+3.15.1 Parallel Operation of Single-phase Transformers

-Figure 3.50 shows two single-phase transformers connected in parallel with their primary windings connected to the same supply and their secondary windings supplying a common load.
+Figure 3.55 shows two single-phase transformers connected in parallel with their primary windings connected to the same supply and their secondary windings supplying a common load.
 In the same manner more transformers can be connected in parallel depending upon the increase in magnitude of the load to be supplied.

-From Fig. 3.50, by applying Kirchhoff's law, the following equations can be written for the primary side and secondary side respectively.
+From Fig. 3.55, by applying Kirchhoff's law, the following equations can be written for the primary side and secondary side respectively.